 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

-Cut each plant back to the ground once the foliage has died back in late fall.
-New growth will emerge as temperatures rise in spring.
+Remove spent flowers as blooms fade to encourage continuous flowering.
+After the foliage has died back in late fall, cut each plant back to 6 inches or less.
+New growth will emerge in spring.